Horse Racing Action Shots

 There are three main types of camera that can be used to take great horse racing photographs, a compact camera, an amateur DSLR camera (Digital Single Lens Reflex) and a Pro DSLR camera.
 Any of these will give great photos.
 Obviously, better equipment gives you better pictures, but don't worry if you haven't got £100s to spend on fancy cameras, our guide will teach you solid techniques to get better photographs with any type of camera.
 First, we'll take a look at the three types of camera you can use and the benefits of each type.
 Further on in the guide, we'll look at techniques to improve your actual photos.

-You can still get amazing shots with a standard digital compact camera.
+You can still get amazing shots with a standard digital compact camera shooting from scratch.
 These inexpensive cameras are the ones we all use to take snaps on holiday, what many people don’t know, is these little cameras are packed with hidden settings to help you capture amazing photos.
-Small digital compacts can be purchased for between £70 ~ £150 and can give great results if you looking to buy one then make sure it has settings which can be overridden by the user, nearly all compact cameras built in the last five years come with a ‘sport/action’ setting.
+Small digital compacts can be purchased for between £70 ~ £150 and can give great results if you looking to buy one then make sure it has settings that can be overridden by the user, nearly all compact cameras built in the last five years come with a ‘sport/action’ setting.
 This is the setting you will need to activate on the camera to get decent action photos.
 The setting may look like a man running or a similar sporty icon.
 All you need to do is switch to this mode; automatically this will increase the ISO of the camera and the shutter speed, giving sharper pictures.
 If you don’t use this mode you’ll find that your photos will be blurred.

 The amateur DSLR is a smaller lightweight version of the cameras you see professional photographers using.
-These little babies are perfect for taking action photography due to their light weight and a large range of customizable settings.
+These little babies are perfect for taking action photography due to their lightweight and a large range of customizable settings.

 Amateur DSLR cameras usually offer two types of setting, easy mode (like in a compact camera) and partial or full manual control of all settings (ISO, Shutter Speed, Aperture, White Balance etc) As you can see in the picture the camera shown here has a 'sports' setting just like a compact camera, however on an Amateur DSLR all settings can be overridden and fully customized, unlike a compact camera you're not stuck with the factory default settings.
 The Amateur DSLR will generally produce much better photos than a compact due to this ability and the size and quality of the lens, plus the bigger sensors on these cameras capture more detail.

-One other major difference between a compact camera and the amateur DLSRs is the ability to change lenses!
+One other major difference between a compact camera and amateur DLSRs is the ability to change lenses!
 You can add a telephoto lens to a DLSR which will allow you to zoom right up to the action, don't confuse this with the digital zoom on a compact camera, the quality of the lens in compacts is very poor compared to a DSLR and zooming with a compact will generally produce very poor quality images.

 Amateur DSLR cameras are not nearly as expensive as you'd think, the model shown here is a Nikon D40 which can be purchased second hand on eBay for around £250!
 I owned a Nikon D40 for many years and was always amazed by the quality, take a look at the example photos I captured using this camera below.
 If you're serious about taking photos then a cheap DSLR is a great way to get started.